-7.3.2 Configuring the Floating Point Data Transfer
+7.3.2 Configuring Floating-Point Data Transfer

-A common question is how to handle floating-point data when using the module as a Modbus client.
+A question commonly asked by users is how to handle floatin-point data when the module is used as a Modbus Client.
 This really depends on the server device and how it addresses this application.